 The best way to learn about kettlebell sport is to join one of our clubs or work with one of our coaches.
 Many coaches have online clients if you do not live close to a club.
-However, the articles below should help you to understand the basics.
+However, the links below should help you to understand the basics.

 Starting A Club